sidntrivedi012/comm-committee-wiki/IRC.md

 **Riot**: It is a matrix-IRC client that is also a decent option with the only con that it is somewhat slow.It is free to use and open source.You can download it [here](https://about.riot.im/).

-**ZNC** There is a really great article by DigitalOcean regarding the steps to setup a ZNC server which you can find [here](https://www.digitalocean.com/community/tutorials/how-to-install-znc-an-irc-bouncer-on-an-ubuntu-vps).
+**ZNC**: There is a really great article by DigitalOcean regarding the steps to setup a ZNC server which you can find [here](https://www.digitalocean.com/community/tutorials/how-to-install-znc-an-irc-bouncer-on-an-ubuntu-vps).

+Some decent Bouncer Clients are IRCCloud and Riot.

 ## Some Useful Commands